cloudflare/cloudflare-docs/content/learning-paths/workers/test/_index.md

 ## Objectives

-- Learn how to use `wrangler dev` to test your project locally.
+- Learn how to use `wrangler dev` to test your Worker locally.
 - Review Worker logs with `wrangler tail` or the Cloudflare dashboard.